May 1, 2025

 Virginia Beach Hosts Annual Memorial Day Ceremony

-Public is invited to free ceremony at noon, May 27.
-Due to forecasted rain, the ceremony will be inside the Virginia Beach Convention Center.
+Public is invited to free ceremony at noon, May 26.

-Virginia Beach will honor and pay tribute to all members of the U.S. armed forces during a formal ceremony for Memorial Day, noon-1 p.m., Monday, May 27, at the Tidewater Veterans Memorial, 1000 19th St., across from the Virginia Beach Convention Center.
+Virginia Beach will honor and pay tribute to all members of the U.S. armed forces during a formal ceremony for Memorial Day, noon-1 p.m., Monday, May 26, at the Tidewater Veterans Memorial, across from the Virginia Beach Convention Center, 1000 19th St. In the case of inclement weather, the ceremony will take place inside the Convention Center.

-Hosted by Virginia Beach Mayor Robert M. “Bobby” Dyer and the Mayor’s Committee for Veterans, the ceremony honors those who “who gave their all,” and features flyovers, 21-gun salute, reading of honored veteran names and remarks from distinguished guests.
+Hosted by Virginia Beach Mayor Robert M. “Bobby” Dyer and the Mayor’s Committee for Veterans, the ceremony honors those who "who gave their all," and features live music, reading of honored veteran names and remarks from distinguished guests.
 It is free and open to the public.

-The event will be live-streamed on the City’s website at virginiabeach.com/media and on the City’s Facebook page at facebook.com/CityofVaBeach.
+The event will be livestreamed on the City’s website at VirginiaBeach.com/media and on the City's Facebook page.

-The Virginia Beach Police Department’s Honor Guard Unit - Rifle Team and Color Guard will provide a 21-gun salute as part of the opening ceremony.
-The U.S. Air Force Langley Winds and Tony Zontoni will provide music.
-U.S. Marine Corps Lt.
-Col. Clarissa Blair, communications officer, N6, U.S. Fleet Forces Command, will deliver the keynote address.
-Other participants include Mayor Bobby Dyer; Mike Gooding, senior military reporter with WVEC-TV; and David Yemington, chaplain of Vietnam Veterans of America Chapter 969; Salem High School JROTC; and members of the Mayor’s Committee for Veterans.
+The ceremony will feature the Virginia Beach Police Department’s Honor Guard Unit - Rifle Team and Color Guard and music by the U.S. Air Force Heritage Winds and Tony Zontini.
+Rear Adm.
+Julie M. Treanor, U.S. Fleet Forces Command, will deliver the keynote address.
+Other participants include Mayor Bobby Dyer; Mike Gooding, retired senior military reporter with WVEC-TV; and David Yemington, chaplain of Vietnam Veterans of America Chapter 969; Salem High School JROTC; and members of the Mayor’s Committee for Veterans.

 Each year, the Tidewater Veterans Memorial is the site of a formal ceremony on Memorial Day, as well as the culmination of the Veterans Day Parade and Ceremony, which traditionally is designated as a regional event sanctioned by the Veterans Day National Committee.